 Pray vs. prey

 Pray is always a verb.
-Its main definitions are (1) to utter a prayer to a god another higher power, and (2) to make a fervent request.
-Prey is a noun meaning one that is hunted or attacked and a verb meaning to hunt, catch, or eat as prey.
-These homophones are easily confused.
+To pray is (1) to utter a prayer to a god or another higher power, and (2) to make a fervent request.

 Examples